Blood pressure is one of the vital signs that indicates how well our cardiovascular system is working.

 The best time to check your blood pressure is during the morning, before taking any medicines or caffeine.
 Just make sure to be relaxed and wait about 5 minutes for the cortisol hormone — which gives us adrenaline to help us wake up — to settle down.

-BASS Urgent Care provides medical services to help you monitor and keep your blood pressure under control.
+BASS Primary Care provides medical services to help you monitor and keep your blood pressure under control.
 Your well being is our priority.